Jaguar XF Sportbrake (2017-2024) Review

 It can't carry quite as much stuff as the F-Pace SUV, but with the option of four-wheel drive and a range of punchy diesel engines to choose from, it's a viable alternative for buyers keen to avoid a high-riding SUV.

-Unfortunately, it competes with some incredibly talented luxury estates, including the likes of Audi's A6 Avant, BMW 5 Series Touring, and Mercedes E-Class Estate, along with classy alternatives such as the Volvo V90.
+Unfortunately, it competes with some incredibly talented luxury estates, including Audi's A6 Avant, the BMW 5 Series Touring, and Mercedes E-Class Estate, along with classy alternatives such as the Volvo V90.

 Most of the cars we've just mentioned feature impeccably built interiors that are draped in expensive-feeling materials, and a wider choice of engines that will suit company car drivers.
 If the lowest possible tailpipe emissions are a top priority, then the Jaguar XF Sportbrake probably isn't the car for you.